Skip to main content

 How are decisions made?

-The Board is made up of Trustees nominated by Community Councils in the fund area along with up to four independent Trustees.
+The Board is made up of Trustees nominated by Community Councils in the fund area along with up to five independent Trustees.
 Trustees are drawn from the community council areas of Dunscore; St John’s Town of Dalry; New Galloway & Kells; Balmaghie; Crossmichael; Parton; Corsock & Kirkpatrick Durham; and Balmaclellan.
 The geography and current grantmaking arrangements covered by GDT also takes in the community of Carsphairn, though Carsphairn currently has chosen not to be represented on the Board.

 A list of the current Trustees and more information about GDT including summaries of Board meetings can be found here.